Matthew-Moodoo/816039942COMP3613BreadVanApp/readme.md

 ![Tests](https://github.com/uwidcit/flaskmvc/actions/workflows/dev.yml/badge.svg)
+# Student ID: 816039942

+# About
+This application uses the Flask MVC template which can be found at this link: (https://github.com/uwidcit/flaskmvc)

+The application is my solution for Assignment 1 of COMP 3603 - Software Engineering II.
+My assigned project was the Bread Van App.
+Based on the instructions given, this application is a CLI-based application which supports two user types: Driver and Resident.
+The app allows for the creation of Drivers and Residents and allows for routes to be created and scheduled, stops to be created and Driver trips to be tracked.

+# Driver CLI Commands
+* flask driver create [username] [password] --route [route_name] --lat [latitude] --lng [longitude]  - Create a Driver profile.
+Username, password and route name accept String values while latitude and longitude are float values.
+* flask driver list - Lists all existing Driver profiles.
+* flask driver schedule [driver_id] [date] [time] - Creates a scheduled drive for a Driver on that Driver's route.
+Date format is YYYY-MM-DD.
+* flask driver view-stops [driver_id] - Lists all stops for a Driver and the status of each stop.
+* flask driver update-route [driver_id] [route_id] --status [status] - Allows Driver to change whether they are currently driving on their route or not.
+Status states are 'active' and 'inactive'.
+* flask driver update-location [driver_id] [lat] [lng] - Allows Driver to update their current position.

+# Resident CLI Commands
+* flask resident create [username] [password] [name] [address] [phone] - Creates a Resident profile.
+Phone is an integer parameter while the rest are String paramaters.
+* flask resident list - Lists all existing Resident profiles.
+* flask resident view-driver [resident_id] - Tracks the Driver assigned to a Resident's route.
+* flask resident request-stop [resident_id] [street_id] [time] - Allows a Resident to book a stop.
+Resident and street IDs are integer parameters while time is a time parameter.
+The stop is also assigned a stop ID (integer).
+* flask resident cancel-stop [resident_id] [stop_id] - Cancels existing stop for a Resident.
+* flask resident my-stops [resident_id] - Lists all stops requested by a Resident.

+# Route Management Commands
+* flask route add-street [route_id] [street_name] [street_location] - Adds streets to a route.
+Route ID is an integer while the street name and location are strings.
+* flask route active - List all active routes.
+* flask route list-streets - List all streets with their IDs, names, locations and associated route IDs.

 # Flask MVC Template
 A template for flask applications structured in the Model View Controller pattern [Demo](https://dcit-flaskmvc.herokuapp.com/).
 [Postman Collection](https://documenter.getpostman.com/view/583570/2s83zcTnEJ)